ExpressVPN vs Private Internet Access [Test Results 2020]

 ExpressVPN, meanwhile, is marketed as the fastest and most secure VPN in existence right now, and it does a good job of living up to those lofty titles.
 It has a huge server network, with thousands of servers dotted around more than 160 unique locations, and it also offers excellent security and privacy perspectives for users, being based out of the British Virgin Islands, a prime hub for online privacy.

 Both of these VPNs have proven to be more than capable of providing impressive speeds.
-In our tests, we saw no real difference to download or upload speeds when using ExpressVPN, and only the slightest decrease in upload speeds when using Private Internet Access, which had no tangible effect on browsing or streaming performance.
+In our tests, we saw no real difference to download or upload speeds when using ExpressVPN, and only the slightest decrease in upload speeds when using Private Internet Access, which had no tangible effect on browsing.

 In terms of average speeds when connecting to various servers across each network, ExpressVPN was the clear winner.
 It was able to offer average speeds in excess of 100 Mbps.
 Private Internet Access, meanwhile, was able to provide speeds of around 50-60 Mbps on average across a range of its servers around the world.
 These speeds are still perfectly sufficient for all online tasks, but ExpressVPN is the clear winner.

 One aspect that many people take into consideration before choosing a VPN is the price, as a lot of people have a set budget in mind when it comes to virtual private networks and don’t want to pay too much for this kind of service if they can get it cheaper elsewhere.
 So how do Private Internet Access and ExpressVPN compare in this regard?
 Which one is cheaper?

 Well, both Private Internet Access and ExpressVPN have similar subscription options, with both of these providers offering three different possible subscription plans for users to choose between.
 ExpressVPN lets you choose between a monthly, six-month, or yearly plan, while Private Internet Access lets you opt for a monthly, yearly, or two-year plan.